The Routers

 The Routers were an American instrumental group in the early 1960s.
+Their biggest commercial success was in September 1962 with the instrumental single "Let's Go (Pony)", which reached No. 19 on the Billboard chart.

 Career

-Formed in 1961 by Michael Z. Gordon, the Routers' recordings sometimes used session musicians in addition to the actual group with the exception of Gordon who also formed another successful group, the Marketts.
-Gordon composed the award-winning composition, "Out Of Limits" with the Marketts.
+Formed in 1961 by Michael Z. Gordon, the Routers' recordings sometimes used session musicians in addition to the actual group, with the exception of Gordon, who also formed another successful group, the Marketts.
+Gordon composed the award-winning composition, "Out of Limits" with the Marketts.
 Gordon played on almost all of the Routers and Marketts sessions.

-The original line-up of the Routers was Al Kait, lead guitar; Lynn Frasier, tenor saxophone; Michael Zane Gordon, rhythm guitar, vocals; Scott Walker (then recording as Scott Engel), bass guitar; Randy Viers, drums.
+The original line-up of the Routers was Al Kait, lead guitar; Lynn Frasier, tenor saxophone; Michael Zane Gordon, rhythm guitar, vocals; Scott Walker (then recording as Scott Engel), bass guitar; and Randy Viers, drums.

-The Routers' first release in September 1962 was the guitar-driven instrumental "Let's Go (Pony)", which reached #19 on the Billboard chart.
+The Routers' first release in September 1962 was the guitar-driven instrumental "Let's Go (Pony)", which reached No. 19 on the Billboard chart.
 Its infectious "clap clap clap-clap-clap clap-clap-clap-clap Let's Go!" chant became a favorite of cheerleaders and crowds worldwide.
 The songwriting credits are given to local singer Lanny Duncan and his brother Robert Duncan.
 Lanny Duncan had previously recorded the original demo of the song in 1961 as a member of the Starlighters, featuring Tony Valentino on guitar and Jody Rich on bass.
 The demo was recorded in Glendale with engineer Eddie Brackett.
 Valentino and Rich went on to form the Standells in 1962.